|

 Then we all went our separate ways.
 Larry headed back up to Machu Picchu

-It was well worth it though: the view was stupendous as you get a complete
+manageable; well worth it though: the view was stupendous as you get a complete

 was the experience of walking the last 2 km of the Inca Trail that

-] Cathy was off to the Spa for a hot rocks massage and I was off to the
+supplied Machu Picchu with all their needs in the 14th and 15th centuries.
+Cathy was off to the Spa for a hot rocks massage and I was off to the

-awesome.
 Cathy emerged refreshed and happy from the spa.
 I enjoyed the

 walk to and from the hot springs but found it a disappointing experience.

-The hottest tub was not very hot and the water was not moving vey
+The hottest tub was not very hot and the water was not moving very rapidly.
+However, back at the hotel, I had time to sit and watch the birds

-around the feeders and enjoy the tranquility of the Hotel I did pick up
+around the feeders and enjoy the tranquility of the Hotel.
+I did pick up

 some insect bites in spite of using the natural citronella repellent

-provided.
-Over a cup of iced tea, Larry regalled us with the stories of
+Over a cup of iced tea, Larry

 the entertainment provided on the bus.
 On the way up a native-dressed